tico24/evohome-grafana/readme.md

 Note that it may take OpenWeatherMap a few hours to activate your api key.
 If you don't get data immediately, don't be concerned.

+# Optional Healthchecks.io integration
+Create a new (free) account at healthchecks.io
+Set the schedule period to 15 minutes.
+Set the grace time to 1 hour.
+Add the http requests url to the environment variable "HEALTHCHECKS-IO"

+The container should ping healthchecks.io after each successful run.
+If healthchecks.io doesn't receive a ping after 1 hour, you will get notified.

 # "Features"
 - If you norse your Evohome username/password up, the influx db won't get created and grafana will cry.
 It should fix itself once you remember your login.